 The mortality rate is based on publicly available mortality tables for the specific country and is modified accordingly with estimates of mortality improvements.
-Future salary increases and pension increases are based on expected future inflation rates for the specific country.
+Future salary increases and pension increases are based on expected future salary increase rates of the Group.